vaakash/aakash-web/docs/git-it-write/faq.md

 ### When a post is edited in WordPress will that update the file in the Github repository ?

 No. This plugin won't sync post content.
 It is a one way update.
 Only changes made to the Github repository will update the posts and not otherwise.

+### Which Git hosting services are supported ?

+Right now Github is only supported.

 ### What all files in the repository will be published ?